 Why is my upload speed so much slower than my download speed?

-This speed disparity is usually due to the structural, technical limitations of traditional copper and coaxial cable networks, which were originally built decades ago to prioritize incoming TV signals and massive data downloads.
+This speed disparity is mostly due to the structural, technical limitations of traditional copper and coaxial cable networks, which were originally built decades ago to prioritize incoming TV signals and massive data downloads.
 Internet Service Providers (ISPs) purposely allocate far more bandwidth to their download channels.
 Fiber optic networks, however, typically do not share this physical limitation and confidently offer symmetrical, matching speeds.

 What is a good internet speed for working from home?